Parsley Potatoes (Easy & Buttery, 20 Minutes)

 - Salted or unsalted butter is fine.
 If using salted butter, reduce the amount of extra salt you use.

 - Variations: You can substitute the butter with olive oil or a butter substitute.
 And reduce the amount used if you’re counting calories and fat.
-Olive oil will have a different flavor than the rich taste of butter, but the fresh flavor of parsley will still shine through.Â
+Olive oil will have a different flavor from the rich taste of butter, but the fresh flavor of parsley will still shine through.

 - Parsley and other herb options:

-- Â I use curly parsley.
-Flat-leaf parsley (also called Italian parsley) is fine too.
+- Curly parsley is classic, but flat-leaf parsley (also called Italian parsley) is fine too.

 - Other good choices for fresh herbs are cilantro, chives or dill.
-Keep in mind some people really don’t like cilantro.
+Keep in mind some people don’t like cilantro.

-- Feel free to garnish with finely chopped green onions.Â
+- Feel free to garnish with finely chopped green onions.

 - I don’t suggest using dried herbs for this dish.
 Fresh is best.